FruitbatM/amaris-chocolate/README.md

 Amaris Chocolate website is designed to be effective, consistent and user friendly.
 - Interaction Design
     - Consistent design will be used throughout the website to maintain a good UX.
-    - The simple navigation bar with effective jumbotron background image will make the website look simple and attractive.
+    - The simple navigation bar with effective jumbotron background image will make the website look elegant and attractive.
-    - The navigation links when hovered over will provide a visual indication to the site visitors what they are selecting.
+    - The navigation links when hovered over will provide a visual indication to the site visitor what she/he is selecting.
     - Animation effect will be used on some page headings to create more engaging website.
     - Consistent color scheme will be used to let visitors focus on the chocolate and for increasing product sales.

 - Information Architecture (IA)
     - The project was conceptualized to consist of a home page and equally important three sub-pages.
 This structure was used because it is simple and familiar to the site visitors and it is sufficient for most user cases.
     - On the home page which consists of three main sections, the visitor will have a brief review of the entire webpage.
 From each section, the user can easily navigate to other sub-pages by clicking the button/s which are conveniently located at the centered bottom position of each home page section.
-In this was the user will never have to make more then three clicks to access the information she/he is looking for.
+In this way the user will never have to make more than three clicks to access the information she/he is looking for.
     - The content is organized and categorized by importance from top to bottom (home page and sub-pages) and left to right (navigation).

 ## Skeleton
 The initial webpage layouts were sketched on the paper.
 Upon agreement of the layout and hierarchy, the wireframes were created in [Balsamiq](https://balsamiq.com/).
-Please view the wireframes for desktop, tablet and mobile screens on the following link: [Amaris Chocolate wireframes](wireframes/ac­wireframes.pdf).
+Please view the wireframes for desktop, tablet and mobile screens on the following link: [Amaris Chocolate wireframes](https://github.com/FruitbatM/amaris-chocolate/blob/master/wireframes/acwireframes.pdf).

 ## Design
 ### Colour Scheme